JayO-1/system-design-101/README.md

 * Replication schema
 * Partitioning schema

-Coordination services will also be responsible for facilitating failover by electing new leaders when a node goes down.
+Coordination services will also be responsible for facilitating failover by electing new leaders when a node goes down, since they are built on top of distributed consensus algorithms.

----

 Examples include:
 * ZooKeeper
 * etcd

+---

+While distributed consensus algorithms guarantee linearizable reads/writes, they only ensure that writes reach a majority of the nodes (remember, writes occur in quorums!)

+This means that on read, clients could potentially read a node with old data.

+This can be mitigated by either:
+1. Forcing the client to read solely from the leader
+2. Using a SYNC message
+    * When a client

 ##### Disadvantage(s): replication